ephread/inkgd/README.md

 ### Getting Started

-Most of *inkgd*'s documentation is now hosted on [Read The Docs].
+*inkgd*'s documentation is hosted on [Read The Docs].

-The GDScript API is mostly compatible with the original C# one.
-It's a good idea to take a look at the [original documentation].

-If you want to start from a template, the plugin adds templates that will show up when creating a new script.
-Add this script to a node that you want to use to control the story.

-Additionally, feel free to take a look in the `example/` directory and run `the_intercept.tscn`, which will play The Intercept.
+Feel free to take a look in the `example/` directory and run `the_intercept.tscn`, which will play The Intercept.

 Note: _inkgd_ has a .gitattributes file which makes sure that only